 Due to the current UK and global economic volatility, it is vital more than ever that the Group has a structured and mature approach to risk management that ensures a systematic and planned method to identifying, assessing, prioritising, mitigating and monitoring risks across the business.

-Our culture of effective risk management is based upon a balance of risk and reward which is established through an assessment of the likelihood and impact, as well as consideration of the Group’s risk appetite.
-As shown opposite, the Group’s risk management framework incorporates both a top-down approach to identifying our principal risks and a bottom-up approach to identifying our operational risks.
+Our culture of effective risk management is based upon a balance of risk and reward, established through an assessment of the likelihood and impact of the risk, whilst considering the Group’s risk appetite.
+As shown opposite, the Group’s risk management framework incorporates both a top-down approach to identify our principal risks and a bottom-up approach to identify our operational risks.

-The Audit Committee met four times this year to assess the system of internal controls and provide assurance over the Group’s risk management framework through the established in-house Internal Audit team.
-During the year, the Internal Audit team reported no significant failings or weaknesses in the systems of internal control or the risk management framework.
+The Audit Committee provides further independent assurance over the Group’s Risk Management Framework and system of internal controls through the established in-house Internal Audit team who during the year completed a number of reviews across the Group and reported no significant failings or weaknesses in the system of internal controls or the Risk Management Framework.

 PRINCIPAL RISKS AND UNCERTAINTIES

-The principal risks and uncertainties facing the Group are summarised here.
+The principal risks and uncertainties facing the Group are summarised here